P-p-H-d/mlib/README.md

 --------------------

 M\*LIB is **only** composed of a set of headers, as such there is no build for the library.
-The library doesn't depend on any other library than the libc.
+The library doesn't depend on any other library than the LIBC.

 To run the test suite, run: